flora-comms/flora-docs/README.md

 ### projman-291
 Project work related to Project Management 291 assignments

-### workflows
+### resources
-Guidelines for project workflows, including naming conventions, contributing to repositories, and templates.
+Templates and guidelines for project workflows, including naming conventions and contributing to repositories.